 But that is bullshit.

 And I don’t work for a SARM company.
-I’m not an affiliate.
+I’m not a shill.
 I can be 100% honest to you unlike everyone else who talk about this stuff.

 SARMs exploded in popularity because they’re seen as a safe alternative to steroids.